 Reading social realities through graffiti and street art in conflict-affected societies

-Dr Billy Tusker Haworth (they/them or he/him) – Chief-investigator and project manager, Humanitarian and Conflict Response Institute (HCRI), University of Manchester
+Dr Billy Tusker Haworth (they/them or he/him) – Chief-investigator and project manager, Humanitarian and Conflict Response Institute (HCRI), University of Manchester and Leadrrr

 Dr Eric Lepp (he/him) – Co chief-investigator, University of Waterloo